María Herazo González

-Herazo González has made several appearances at WTA tournaments, her most notable appearances include the WTA 1000 in Guadalajara, WTA 500 in San Diego, WTA 250 in Bogotá, WTA 125 in Barranquilla, WTA 125 in Cali, WTA 125 in Colina-Chile, and WTA 125 in San Luis Potosí.
-In her home country.
-She was at the 2022 Copa Colsanitas, she lost in the first round to third seed Rebecca Peterson, while she also fell of the opening stage at the 2023 Copa Oster, this time to Valeriya Strakhova.
+Herazo González has made several appearances at WTA tournaments; her most notable appearances include the WTA 1000 in Guadalajara, WTA 500 in San Diego, WTA 250 in Bogotá, WTA 125 in Barranquilla, WTA 125 in Cali, WTA 125 in Colina-Chile, and the WTA 125 in San Luis Potosí.
+In her home country, she was at the 2022 Copa Colsanitas, where she lost in the first round to third seed Rebecca Peterson, while she also fell at the opening stage at the 2023 Copa Oster, this time to Valeriya Strakhova.

 She defeated defending champion Panna Udvardy to reach the second round of the 2023 Barranquilla Open, where she lost to Irina Fetecău.
 At the 2024 Barranquilla Open, Herazo González was defeated in round one by top seed Tatjana Maria.